alovajs/alovajs.github.io/versioned_docs/version-2.x/tutorial/05-strategy/10-useSerialRequest.md

 ## Features

-- ✨ A more concise and easy-to-use serial method;
+- A more concise and easy-to-use serial method;
-- ✨Unified request status and callback function;
+- Unified request status and callback function;
-- ✨ send function can trigger serial execution of multiple requests;
+- send function can trigger serial execution of multiple requests;

 ## Example